Melons aren't as hardy as they look. Store them properly to ensure you get the most out of this summer fruit!

-Melons, such as cantelope and honeydew, are actually quite different from watermelons, as watermelons don't ripen any further once picked from the vine (who knew!?).
+Melons, such as cantaloupe and honeydew, are actually quite different from watermelon, as watermelon doesn't ripen any further once picked from the vine (who knew!?).

-For this reason, watermelons should be stored in the refrigerator once you get them home.
-Consider this when you're looking at those beautiful 10 lb. giants at the store!
+For this reason, watermelon should be stored in the refrigerator once you get it home.
+Consider this when you're looking at those beautiful 10 lb. giants at the market!

-Whole watermelons can last in the fridge for up to a few weeks, but once cut, try to consume them within 3 days.
+- Whole watermelon can last in the fridge for up to a few weeks, but once cut, try to consume them within 3 days.

 *If you're having trouble using up your melon, or it doesn't have a flavor or texture you love, consider making it into a refreshing drink: Agua Fresca / Melon Sa Malamig